Early-universe constraints on the electron mass: Results and discussion

-\paragraph{Constraint from deuterium.} Figure~\ref{fig:dchi_deuterio} shows that deuterium provides the strongest dataset dependence between NACRE II and PRIMAT.
+\paragraph{Constraint from deuterium.} The right panel in the top row of Figure~\ref{fig:dchi} shows that deuterium provides the strongest dataset dependence between NACRE II and PRIMAT.
 The NACRE II compilation yields the best agreement with the observed deuterium abundance but also the broadest allowed range, whereas PRIMAT produces a narrower interval with a best-fit value shifted to slightly higher $m_e$.
 This behavior has two main origins.
 First, the compilations differ in key reaction rates that process deuterium into \ce{^3H} and \ce{^3He}.
 NACRE II relies primarily on global fits to experimental data~\cite{Xu2013NACREII}, whereas PRIMAT imports and combines cross-section inputs from dedicated analyses~\cite{Pitrou_2018,Marcucci_2016,Leonard_2006} within a BBN-optimized framework.
 Second, NACRE II predicts a deuterium abundance closer to the observed value already at the standard electron mass $m_e=0.511~\MeV$, which improves the apparent consistency of the fit.
 The larger theoretical uncertainties typically associated with NACRE II broaden the confidence intervals, but they do not by themselves generate better agreement; rather, they enlarge the allowed region around the best-fit point.

-\paragraph{Constraint from helium-4.} The situation is qualitatively different for helium-4, as shown in Fig.~\ref{fig:dchi_elio4}.
-The inferred bounds are nearly identical for PRIMAT and NACRE II (Table~\ref{tab:values}).
-This is expected: once the neutron abundance at the onset of nucleosynthesis is set by weak freeze-out and neutron decay, almost all surviving neutrons are incorporated into \ce{^4He}, making $Y_P$ only weakly sensitive to details of the nuclear reaction network.
-In addition, the theoretical uncertainties on $Y_P$ are comparable in the two compilations.
+\paragraph{Constraint from helium-4.} The situation is qualitatively different for helium-4, as shown in the left panel of the bottom row of Fig.~\ref{fig:dchi}.
+Due to the higher precision of the $\ce{^4He}$ measurement, the confidence intervals are narrower when using the LBT \cite{Aver:2026dxv} abundance.
+The inferred bounds are nearly identical for PRIMAT and NACRE II (Table~\ref{tab:values}), and this is expected: once the neutron abundance at the onset of nucleosynthesis is set by weak freeze-out and neutron decay, almost all surviving neutrons are incorporated into \ce{^4He}, making $Y_{\rm P}$ only weakly sensitive to details of the nuclear reaction network.
+In addition, the theoretical uncertainties on $Y_{\rm P}$ are comparable in the two compilations.